Types of boilers explained – combi, heat only & system boilers

 - If your hot water storage tank runs out of water, you’ll have to wait for the water to heat up again.

-- Not as efficient
+- Conventional boilers are not as efficient

 A Regular/Heat Only Boiler is Best For: